zaffnet/nteract/packages/desktop/RELEASING.md

 babbly
 babby
 ```
-*To ensure that auto-update works, it is best to not modify the name of the release directly, instead just add the chosen one to the release notes.*

 5. Once you're ready click "Publish release".
 On Mac and Windows the update will be automatically downloaded and installed.